polybiusproxy/hxCodec/README.md

 ### 4. Playing videos

-1. Put your video in `assets/preload/videos`.
+1. Put your video in the videos folder.
 2. Create somewhere in PlayState:
 ```haxe
 import vlc.MP4Handler;